oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

       ![](images/env-list-final.png "new version check")

-      We can see that Finance pdb is relocated to a new CDB named cdb186.subnet.vcn.oraclevcn.com.
+      We can see that Finance pdb is relocated to a new CDB - cdb186.subnet.vcn.oraclevcn.com.

 ## Task 5: Compliance Management for Pluggable Database